-Parent/Student Handbook Acknowled Student Name (Please Print) dgement Page Your signature below acknowledges that you have received the Valor Preparent/Student Handbook and that you have been given notice of the rules consequences outlined in this handbook.
-I hereby release and indemnify Valor Preparatory Academy of Arizona fror associated with the services provided by Valor Preparatory Academy of Arifurthermore understand that this is a legally binding contract between Valor Arizona and all parties regarding this Student. s, responsibilities and m any and all liability zona under this agreement.
-I Parent Signature Date
+Parent/Student Handbook Acknowledgement Page Your signature below acknowledges that you have received the Valor Preparatory Academy of Arizona Parent/Student Handbook and that you have been given notice of the rules, responsibilities and consequences outlined in this handbook.
+I hereby release and indemnify Valor Preparatory Academy of Arizona from any and all liability associated with the services provided by Valor Preparatory Academy of Arizona under this agreement.
+I furthermore understand that this is a legally binding contract between Valor Preparatory Academy of Arizona and all parties regarding this Student.
+Parent Signature Date